Search the Burns Blog!

 This summer the conservation lab, despite its location in the basement of the John J. Burns Library, rose to the heights.
 You may recall from the Conservator’s Notebook entry posted on July 5th that my assistant, Robert Williams, and I were about … Continue reading

-Posted in Conservation, Digital Projects, Staff Posts, University Archives
+Posted in Conservation, Digital Projects, University Archives

 Tagged Boston College Conservation Lab, boston college heights digitization, burns blog conservator, burns library heights, conservator's notebook, heights 1919, heights digitization, robert williams burns blog, the heights burns blog, university archives burns library